 - Wash and scrub vegetables.
 I also peeled the ginger and beet skins to prevent dirt getting into the mix.

 - Roughly chop vegetables into 2-inch sections so they will fit into a blender.

 - Add all ingredients to a blender and blend on high until very small pieces are formed.

 - To strain, put a cheesecloth over a funnel and place in a glass container where you will store or drink your juice.

 - Pour the beet mix into the cheesecloth/funnel and squeeze the juice out using your hands.

 - Discard the roughage into a compost bin or trash can.

 - Drink juice immediately or store in the refrigerator for up to 14 days.

-If you make a recipe, don’t forget to snap a picture and tag me @unrefinedrd on Instagram and use the hashtag #unrefinedliving so everyone can see!
+If you make a recipe, don’t forget to snap a picture and tag me @simplenaturalnutritionbykim on Instagram so I can see!